dearmasmichael/random-permutation-solution/README.md

 Requires:
 - [.NET 9.0 SDK](https://dotnet.microsoft.com/download)
-- [Git](https://git-scm.com/downloads) to clone the repository
+- [Git](https://git-scm.com/downloads) to clone the repository.
+Alternatively, you could use other ways to clone/download the code from gitHub as explained [here](https://www.youtube.com/watch?v=ZFFtMyOFPe8)

 Run the following commands in Windows CMD or PowerShell:

 :: Navigate into (or create) the folder where you want to 'copy' the solution, for example:
-cd MichaelSolution
+cd MdearmasSolutions

 :: Clone the repository:
 git clone https://github.com/dearmasmichael/random-permutation-solution.git

-:: Step into the VS solution folder that just created:
+:: Step into the (just created) VS solution folder:
 cd random-permutation-solution

 :: Build the solution: